sedcakmak/sunnyside-agency-landing-page-main/README.md

 ### Continued development

 I would like to improve my skills in building responsive websites.
-Even though I constantly refactured my code, I still believe that the media queries section should be shorter.
+Even though I constantly refactored my code, I still believe that the media queries section should be shorter.

 I ran into two bugs in Chrome which I couldn't find a solution for: